OkonSamuel/EvoTrees.jl/new-API/README.md

 LearnAPI.fit!(m::MyModel, df::DataFrame)
 ```

+Having a single position arg to gold trainding allows to support various styles for passing in data:
+- single dataframe holding both features and target variables, and optionally weight and offset.
+Identification of variables can be performed through keyword argument (ex: feature_names = fnames::Vector{String}).
+- `(features_matrix, target_vector)` tuple.
+ a single argument position for training data
+- data loader: as used in neural network, notably through MLUtils's DataLoader

 ### Iteration

 Training of iterative models typically involve the tracking of eval metric on out-of sample data.
 This notably touch most prevalent Tabular ML models like XGBoost, LightGBM, CatBoost, EvoTrees as well as any neural network / deep learning model.

-Ideap is to indicated such model with:
+Models that can be trained iteratively are identified with:
 ```julia
 LearnAPI.support_iterative(::Type{MyModel}) = true
 ```

-In which case a 3-positional arg `fit!` must be implemented:
+A 3-positional arg `fit!` must be implemented:

 ```julia
 LeanAPI.fit!(model::LearnAPI.Model, dtrain, deval; verbosity, kwargs...)